TheStig294/100-more-randomats-pack-1/README.md

 The code that applies the black and white filter was originally made by [Wasted](https://steamcommunity.com/sharedfiles/filedetails/?id=2267954071)\
 \
 Credit for the copyright-free music used:\
-Deadly Roulette by Kevin MacLeod <https://incompetech.com/> \
+"Deadly Roulette" by Kevin MacLeod <https://incompetech.com/> \
 Promoted by MrSnooze <https://youtu.be/iYOvAO1rAM0> \
 License: CC BY 3.0 <https://goo.gl/Yibru5>